slow-groovin/webpage-summary/README.md

 1. Click the floating ball in the lower right corner of the page (configurable: `Yes (default) / No` display)
 2. Click the action (popup) button, then click the "Summarize" button on the page (configurable: clicking the action (popup) button can `Open the panel directly / Open the popup page (default)`)
-3. Click "⚡ Summarize This Page" in the page's context menu
+3. Click "Summarize This Page" in the page's context menu
 4. (Manual configuration required) Configure a keyboard shortcut through the browser extension settings (not the plugin's options page).
 You can configure a shortcut trigger (recommended `Alt+S`)

 > You can also configure `Auto open summary panel on new tab`